gabrieledamone/staircase/docs/Speed.rst

 To implement the Trapezium Velocity Profile, firstly we need to discretise the path into a number of small, equally sized unit.
 The ideal size of each unit is dx which is calculated by: dx = acceleration * dt**2.

 There are two case that we considered while applying the profile.
 The first case is that the length of the path is long enough for the end-effector to reach the target speed.
 The middle sectiond is scaled along the time axis accordingly.

+Based on the two input parameters, the profile will be constructed
+    The end stage time is calculated: target_speed / acceleration The end stage displacement is calculated: end_stage_time * target_speed / 2
+    The mid stage displacement is calculated: path_length - 2 * end_stage_displacement
+    The mid stage time is calculated: mid_stage_displacement / target_speed
+    The total time is calculated: end_stage_time * 2 + mid_stage_time